-Hiking pack trips are trendy.
+Hiking pack trips are trending .
 Are you tired of the typical summer vacation at the beach?
 Do you and your family crave something a little different for a change?
-People who crave adventure often think outside the box and end up having the time of their lives.
+People who seek adventure often think outside the box and end up having the time of their lives.
 It’s your turn to try something a bit out of your wheelhouse.
 Is your biggest apprehension lack of imagination?
 Here are some great ideas.

-Hiking pack excursions gives one a fabulous opportunity to enjoy nature in the Great Outdoors.
-Are you tired of the same old beach vacation?
-Of course the beach is outdoors, but how about combining the thought of swimming with fresh water instead of salt water in the form of a classic cabin in the woods, or a camping tent under the stars.
+Hiking pack excursions give you a fabulous opportunity to enjoy nature in the Great Outdoors.
+Are you tired of the same old beach and museums vacation?
+Of course the beach is outdoors, but how about combining the thought of swimming with fresh water instead of salt water in the form of a classic cabin in the woods?
+What about a camping tent under the stars beside a beautiful creek?
 Choices are endless if you start with one thing that is most important.
 Let’s say in this case it’s swimming.

 Yes, you could rent a cabin with a community pool, or it could be on a beach.
 But if we are truly thinking outside the box here, let’s say we rent a beautiful log cabin and to go swimming, we could spend the day hiking to a waterfall above a beautiful pristine lake.
 You could take a picnic lunch in your outdoor backpack and totally enjoy a natural setting of beauty while you cool off in fresh water with a beautiful scenic backdrop.